Sakib191/Sakib191/README.md

 - 👋 Hi, I’m Md.
 Nazmus Sakib
-- 👀 I’m interested in C, C++, Python & javaScript for Cyber Security
+- 👀 I’m interested in Html, CSS & javaScript for Web Development
-- 🌱 I’m currently learning CCNA & CEH
-- 💞️ I’m looking to collaborate on C, C++, Python & CEH
 - 📫 How to reach me by my email 19103216@iubat.edu or iotcsiot@gmail.com

 <!---